callumrjohn/lead_optimisation_docking_screen/README.md

 - Path to protein config YAML file
 - Path to ligand PDBQT file OR SMILES string of ligand

-### 5. Multi-Objective Bayesian Optimization
+### 5. Multi-Objective Bayesian Optimisation

-Optimize compounds for simultaneous **target binding affinity** and **selectivity** against off-targets using Bayesian optimization with Gaussian Process surrogates and Expected Improvement acquisition functions.
+Optimise compounds for simultaneous **target binding affinity** and **selectivity** against off-targets using Bayesian optimisation with Gaussian Process surrogates and Expected Improvement acquisition functions.

 **How it works:**
 1. **Initial sampling**: MaxMin algorithm selects diverse initial compounds from a pool based on Tanimoto similarity